nainiayoub/Hands-on-JavaScript-projects/The Moroccan Vibe/README.md

 * Implement the major steps of using Handlebars in a project.
 * Display relevant information using JavaScript objects, arrays, and control flow alongside built-in Handlebars iteration and control flow helpers.
 # Screenshots
+Feel free to check how the project turned out here :point_right: [The Moroccan Vibe](https://nainiayoub.github.io/Hands-on-JavaScript-projects/The%20Moroccan%20Vibe/index.html)